 The penalties for money laundering are more severe depending upon the amount of funds that are laundered.
 Per the same section of Florida code cited above, financial transactions that exceed $300 but less than $20,00 in any 12-month period are punishable as a third degree felony; financial transactions exceeding $20,000 but less than $100,000 in any 12-month period are punishable as a second degree felony; and any financial transaction exceeding $100,000 is punishable as a first degree felony.
 A person may face civil and criminal penalties.

 In Florida, a first degree felony charge is punishable by up to 30 years in prison unless otherwise specified.

 The best defense to a money laundering charge is to claim a lack of knowledge; that the defendant was not aware that the funds were coming from an illegal source.
 However, this defense cannot always be proven, or does not hold up in court.
-If this is the case, you need a smart criminal defense attorney who can explore other defense options, or who can help you negotiate a plea deal or a lesser sentence.
-Trying to represent yourself in court without an attorney on your side is never recommended, and usually results in a less-than-ideal outcome for the defendant.
+If this is the case, you need a smart criminal defense lawyer who can explore other defense options, or who can help you negotiate a plea deal or a lesser sentence.
+Trying to represent yourself in court without an lawyer on your side is never recommended, and usually results in a less-than-ideal outcome for the defendant.